-▶ Resolution of the call with default entries in the call-routing table
+Resolution of the call with default entries in the call-routing table

 If the preceding cycles referring to the call-routing table and lists of local subscribers remain unsuccessful, then the waiting call is checked once again with the call-routing table.
-In this cycle, however, only the default routes are considered.
+This pass only takes the default routes into account, however.
 The numbers and destination domains entered into the default routes are ignored.
 Only the source filters are processed, assuming that the default routes has these filters.